microsoft/moaw/workshops/serverless-overview/workshop.md

 Welcome to this Azure Serverless Workshop.
 You'll be experimenting with Azure Serverless services in multiple labs to achieve a real world scenario.
 Don't worry, even if the challenges will increase in difficulty, this is a step by step lab, you will be guided through the whole process.

 During this workshop you will have the instructions to complete each steps.
-It is recommended to search for the answers in provided resources and links before looking at the solutions placed under the `Toggle solution` panel.
+It is recommended to search for the answers in provided resources and links before looking at the solutions placed under the 'Toggle solution' panel.

 <!--  TODO : Remind what Serverless is : Event based (explain what we have : EVG , EH, SB), Main Compute Services, Storage Account, Cognitive Services, Data Services not taken into account for the workshop.
-      TODO : "Did you know that basic storage accounts are one of the first serverless" Resources :
+ "Did you know that basic storage accounts are one of the first serverless"
+      Resources :
       - https://learn.microsoft.com/en-us/dotnet/architecture/serverless/azure-serverless-platform
       - https://azure.microsoft.com/en-us/solutions/serverless/